bazel-contrib/rules_nodejs/docs/TypeScript.md

 <h4 id="ts_project-validate">validate</h4>

-boolean; whether to check that the tsconfig settings match the attributes.
+boolean; whether to check that the tsconfig JSON settings match the attributes on this target.

+Set this to `False` to skip running our validator, in case you have a legitimate reason for these to differ, e.g. you have a setting enabled just for the editor but you want different behavior when Bazel runs `tsc`.

 Defaults to `True`